Dailyneed/python-api-challenge/README.md

 VacationPy:- The purpose is to utilize the weather data skills to plan future vacations using Jupyter notebooks, the geoViews Python library and the Geoapify API and create map visualizations.

 # Tools
-Python
+Python,
-Jupiter notebooks
+Jupiter notebooks,
-Citipy Python library
+Citipy Python library,
-OpenWeatherMap API
+OpenWeatherMap API,
-geoViews Python library
+geoViews Python library,
 Geoapify API

 # Instruction